tanvir-ahmed-m4/com0com/ReadMe.txt

 ==========

 Simply run the installer (setup.exe).
 An installation wizard will guide you through the required steps.
+If the Found New Hardware Wizard will pop up then
+  - select "No, not this time" and click Next;
+  - select "Install the software automatically (Recommended)" and click Next.
 The one COM port pair with names CNCA0 and CNCB0 will be available on your system after the installation.

 You can add more pairs with the Setup Command Prompt:

   1. Launch the Setup Command Prompt shortcut.
   2. Enter the install command, for example: